-If you’re tempted by that cheaper flight from Luton aiport, help your sanity by checking in to an airport hotel with free parking and transfers the night before.
+If you’re tempted by that cheaper flight from Luton airport, help your sanity by checking in to an airport hotel with free parking and transfers the night before.

 The Hilton Garden Inn Luton airport hotel with free parking can all be booked through Holiday Extras.
-Or you may like to stay at one of the other nine Luton airport hotels offered through the site, where prices start from just £36 per night.
+Or you may like to stay at one of the other nine Luton airport hotels offered through the site.

 So would I fly from Luton again?

 Yes, if the flights were significantly cheaper and we booked into an airport hotel the night before.
 Although it only works if you’ve found the right hotel and parking at Luton airport.
 You need to know your car is safely parked, your guaranteed a good night’s sleep, and the transfer to the airport is short and smooth.
 Maybe we even tie it in with an extended trip to London?
 Check out this 4 day London itinerary for first time visitors.

 The whole process booked through Holiday Extras was streamlined and super easy; from parking up, checking in to our room, eating, sleeping, wake up call, then taxi to the airport.